MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common-data-service/create-custom-entity.md

 ---
-title: Create a custom entity that has components with Power Apps | Microsoft Docs
+title: Create a custom table that has components with Power Apps | Microsoft Docs
-description: Topic with step-by-step instructions for creating and configuring an entity to use with a Power Apps app.
+description: Topic with step-by-step instructions for creating and configuring an table to use with a Power Apps app.
 author: Mattp123
 manager: kvivek
 ms.service: powerapps